General Rider Rules

 TAPS Suspension Policy

 Trip reservations are made so as many riders as possible can use TAPS.
-Riders who are not ready at the schedule time of their trip waste TAPS resources that would have been made available to other riders.
-A documented pattern of “No-Shows” that are within the rider’s control may result in service penalties, including loss of subscription service and service suspension.
+Riders who are not ready at the scheduled time of their trip or don’t cancel their trip in a timely manner, waste TAPS resources that would have been made available to other riders.
+A documented pattern of “No-Shows” & Late Cancels may result in service suspension.

 A No-Show is defined as: